 There are multiple ways of which pixels may be acquired.
-These include: killing monsters, searching containers and destroying breakables, completing quests, selling crops and other items (see Terramart Shipments), collecting rent, refining ores at a Refinery, harvesting Fish obtained via fishing, and rarely by activating Status Pods.
+These include: killing monsters, searching containers and destroying breakables, completing quests, selling crops and other items (see Terramart Shipments), collecting rent, refining ores at a Refinery, harvesting Fish obtained via fishing, buying and selling trading goods between space stations, and rarely by activating Status Pods.

 When the player dies in Casual difficulty they'll lose 10% of the pixels they currently have.
 In Survival Difficulty Mode, 30% of carried pixels are lost instead; in Hardcore, no pixels are lost on death - rather, all pixels are dropped on the ground along with all items being carried at the time of death (allowing someone else to take all the pixels for themselves if they happen upon the death site).

 Pixels can't be directly stored in containers, but the player can use a Pixel Compressor to compress pixels into voxels, which can be safely stored.
 Voxels can then be extracted at a later time for usable pixels.

 You can hold 9,999,999 Pixels in your "wallet" maximum; as well, up to 40 stacks of 1000 10k Voxels can be carried at a time, allowing for up to 409,999,999 Pixels value to be carried at once (not including the effective Pixel value of items in other tabs which can be sold, shipped or refined into Pixels).

 There are several ways of viably amassing large amount of Pixels: